ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 The output by default will be out in CSV file in build directory.
 The file will be a csv file named as the UNIX timestamp of when the file was created.

+## Components

+The `/components` directory contains files that provide mapping of operating system components to individual rules.

+The component in ComplianceAsCode doesn't necessary have to correspond to operating system components, we are free to define our components where we see fit.
+For example, SELinux is spread into `policycoreutils`, `libselinux` and others, but ComplianceAsCode has a `selinux` component.

+Each component is represented by a separate YAML file in the `/components` directory.
+The component YAML file name is equal to the component name.

+YAML file keys:

+- `name` (string) - component name
+- `rules` (list) - rules that belong to this component
+- `groups` (list) - groups that indicate that rules in these groups should belong to this component (optional)
+- `templates` (list) - templates that indicate that rules using these templates should belong to this component (optional)

+Each rule in the benchmark in the `/linux_os/guide` directory must be a member of at least 1 component.